jatanrathod/Idea-Plagiarism/README.md

 ![alt tag](https://github.com/jatanrathod/Idea-Plagiarism/blob/master/main_screen.PNG)
 </br>
-The plagiarised content of each file is stored in "output.txt" file, which will generate at project node. and Past Reslts are stored in "plagiarism_logs.dtd" file.
+The plagiarised content of each file is stored in "output.txt" file, which will generate at project node. and past results are stored in "plagiarism_logs.dtd" file.
 ## Prerequisites
 JVM.
 ## To Run